Should You Put Your Address on Your Resume?

 When Can You Send a Resume Without an Address?

-It is perfectly fine to omit your home address from your resume on your job hunt for several reasons: It may seem outdated, to avoid area bias, it could be a suspicious job or position, you intend to work remotely, or for security reasons.
+It is completely fine not to put your home address on your resume when looking for work for a number of reasons: It may be outdated, so you can avoid area bias, it is a suspect job or position, you intend to work from home, or for security reasons.

 You Might Have Security Concerns

-If you're applying for a job through a third party, such as a job board, you may be hesitant to write your address on your resume since you don't know who can gain access.
-It's acceptable to remove your address from your CV in this circumstance to safeguard your privacy.
+If you are sending in an application through a third party, such as a job board, then you may be hesitant to put your address on your resume since you don't know who might be able to gain access to it.
+It is fine to leave off your address from your CV in this case to maintain your privacy.

-Make sure your phone and email numbers are mentioned in the contact area of your resume so that employers can easily reach you and request any additional information they require during the hiring process.
+Make sure you put your phone and email addresses in the contact part of your resume so that employers can readily call or email you and request more information if they need any while recruiting.

 It Seems Outmoded